Waaal/BobaOS/doc/fs/Fat.md

 We know if we reacht the end of a cluster if the entry of the FAT is 0xFF.
 0xFF marks the end of a chain.

-If we have a directory path like this: 0:/dir1/dir2/dir3 ant want dir3, we first need to load the dir1 entries, then from there the dir2 entries and here we find the dir3 entries.
+If we have a directory path like this: 0:/dir1/dir2/dir3 and want dir3, we first need to load the dir1 entries, then from there the dir2 entries and here we find the dir3 entries.

 #### How are data structured in a FAT12?
 FAT is little endian.